Why edibles work differently than smoking or vaping

 First-pass metabolism in the liver

-In the liver, THC is converted to 11-hydroxy-THC – a more active compound that is two to three times stronger and more easily reaches the brain.
+In the liver, THC is converted to 11-hydroxy-THC – a more active compound that is often significantly stronger and more readily reaches the brain.
 This explains the deeper, longer-lasting effects of edibles compared to smoking.

 Onset of action, duration of action & reduction